ARRIVAL AND CHECK-IN

 When is the application deadline?

 Because of the popularity of the Young Artists Institute we encourage students to complete their applications early and submit them in a timely fashion.
-We anticipate demand will exceed capacity in 2018.
+We anticipate demand will exceed capacity in 2019.
 Individual applications will not be reviewed until all documentation has been received and files are complete.
-The General Application Deadline is May 4.
+The General Application Deadline is May 4, 2019.
 Applications submitted after the general deadline will be added to our waitlist and reviewed as space becomes available.
-We will notify successful applicants beginning in early spring.
-No applications will be accepted after June 9.
+We will notify successful applicants beginning in spring. .

 When will students be notified of acceptance?